Ernest J. King: Commander in Chief, Atlantic Fleet

-The CNO, Admiral Harold R. Stark, considered King's talent for command was best employed in efforts to organize American strategy in conjunction with the British, once King reported to the general board.
+The CNO, Admiral Harold R. Stark, considered King's talent for command was best employed in efforts to organize American strategy in conjunction with the British, once King reported to the General Board.
 In September 1940, Stark summoned King to his office, along with the Chief of the Bureau of Navigation, Rear Admiral Chester W. Nimitz, and offered King the command of the Atlantic Squadron.
 Nimitz explained that while King had been a vice admiral in his last seagoing command, he would only be a rear admiral for this one.
 King replied that he did not care, and accepted the position.
 However, his assumption of command was delayed for a month by a hernia operation, and then several more weeks while he accompanied Edison's successor, Frank Knox, on another inspection tour, this time of bases in the Atlantic.

 On 17 December 1940, King raised his flag as Commander, Patrol Force (as the Atlantic Squadron had been renamed on 1 November) on the battleship in Norfolk, Virginia.
 When he examined the war plan in the safe, he found it was for a war with Mexico.
 His first order, issued three days later, was to place the Patrol Force on a war footing.
 He astonished subordinates by stating that the United States was already at war with Germany.
-In January 1941 King issued Atlantic Fleet directive CINCLANT Serial 053, encouraging officers to delegate and avoid micromanagement, which is still cited widely in today's armed forces.
+In January 1941 King issued Atlantic Fleet directive CINCLANT Serial 053, encouraging officers to delegate and avoid micromanagement, which is still widely cited in today's armed forces.
 The Patrol Force was designated the Atlantic Fleet on 1 February 1941.
 King was promoted to admiral and became the Commander in Chief, Atlantic Fleet (CINCLANT).

 Franklin D. Roosevelt and Winston Churchill on the quarterdeck of during the Atlantic Conference, 10 August 1941.
-King and Admiral Harold R. Stark stand behind them.
+King (5th from the left) and Admiral Harold R. Stark (7th from the left) stand behind them.